caiofrnca/aws-iam-foundations/docs/least-privilege-examples.md

   * Least privilege is not a one-time configuration.
   * It is an iterative process that improves as systems, requirements, and understanding evolve.

+---

+#### TASK 2 - Enforcing Least Privilege with Custom Policies

+The AWS-managed `ReadOnlyAccess` policy previous used was replaced with a custom S3-only read policy.

+This reduces the blast radius of read-only users by allowing only the actions required for visibility while relying on implicit deny for everything else.

+Ps.
+The created policy "AllowListAndReadS3Objects" details can be checked on "policy-examples" folder.